The 12 Best Things to Do in Munich, Germany

 It’s probably unavoidable!
 It’s the heart of Munich and somewhere you will no doubt find yourself returning to again and again.

-Like any excellent town square, Marienplatz is a hotspot for eateries, cafes and bars and is also home to Munich New Town Hall.
+Like any excellent town square, Marienplatz is a hotspot for eateries, cafes and bars and is also home to Munich’s New Town Hall.

-Munich’s New Town Hall is an architectural dream modeled after Brussels’ Town Hall.
+Munich’s New Town Hall is an architectural dream modelled after Brussels’ Town Hall.

-New Town Hall is home to the mayor of Munich, the city council, Ratskeller restaurant, legal library, and Rathaus-Glockenspiel, which chimes at 11 a.m. and 12 p.m.
+The New Town Hall is home to the mayor of Munich, the city council, the Ratskeller restaurant, the legal library, and the Rathaus-Glockenspiel, which chimes at 11 a.m. and 12 p.m.

 9 | Enjoy the Churches

-There are over 25 churches in Munich, of which a considerable amount are located in the city centre.
+There are over 25 churches in Munich, many of which are located in the city centre.

 You will see them as you wander the streets, but they aren’t all so obvious.